A5H73Y/Parkour/docs/tutorials/administration.md

 ### MySQL

-MySQL is typically a remote connection and will usually be given to you if you have a online server management system, it is generally more powerful but can come of a cost of speed if the connection is poor.
+MySQL is typically a remote connection and will usually be given to you if you have an online server management system, it is generally more powerful but can come of a cost of speed if the connection is poor.

 The connection properties are found in the `config.yml`.
 The server will require a restart if you have made any changes.